 Meal Replacement Liquid Diet

 These diets are probably the best liquid diets to achieve weight loss fast.
-These are often prescribed to patients of obesity to help cut down their weights.
+These are often prescribed to patients of obesity to help cut down their weight.

 The overall goal of these diets is to help people reduce the amount of hunger they feel by having them drink healthy juices instead of eating.
 Over time, the diet aims to change eating patterns in obese and diabetic patients by replacing meals with liquids instead.